 The Picasso Museum is closed Easter Monday April 22nd.
 Also keep in mind that free museum Sundays will not be applicable over the Easter holidays at Barcelona’s top museums.

 Easter Shopping Hours

 Bad news for shopping lovers!
 Most major shopping destinations will be closed on the 19th, 21st, and 22nd so if you’re looking to do some shopping you’ll have to do so on the days before or after the holiday.

 There is one very convenient exception however: Maremagnum Shopping Centre.

 You’ll find it at the bottom of Las Ramblas open as usual.

 Where to Eat during Easter in Barcelona

-If you’re looking to stuff yourselves silly over Easter weekend in Barcelona you should consult my list of the best restaurants in Barcelona.
+If you’re looking to stuff yourselves silly over Easter break in Barcelona you should consult my list of the best restaurants in Barcelona.